pushfoo/Fontknife/README.md

 | `-P` | `--src-font-size-points` | A point size to render a TTF at.
 Ignored for non-TTF fonts. |
 | `-G` | `--src-glyph-sequence`   | The glyphs to use and the order to render them in.          |

-*Note: Although multi-codepoint emoji ( ⛈️ , country and region flags, etc) are not yet supported, adding support is a high priority due to their usefulness for asset generation and LCD hardware projects.*
+*Note: Although multi-character graphemes ( ⛈️ , country and region flags, etc) are not yet supported, adding support is a high priority due to their usefulness for asset generation and LCD hardware projects.*

 ### 3. Export Fonts to Octo Code